We take a deep dive into the Dyson V7 review looking at features, performance, value, suction, and more. Is the V7 the best choice for you?

 |Replacement Cost||Check Price|

 The battery on the Dyson V7 is solid, offering ~30 minutes of run time when fully charged.
-Charging this battery takes anywhere from 3.5-4 hours.
+Charging this battery takes anywhere from 3.5 to 4 hours.

-That said, the V7 is offered in a few different models on Dyson.com, so you do have the option of selecting one of the models that includes a few extra tools.
-However, bear in mind, that this is an older model so the performance is not going to be quite as good as the newer Dyson V8 or Dyson V10.
+The V7 is offered in a few different models, so you do have the option of selecting one of the models that includes a few extra tools.

 With regard to warranty and returns, Dyson offers a 2-year warranty and a 30-day return period.
 Both are in line with the standard warranty and return period.